Skip to content

 Privacy, explained simply

-Cedric helps businesses monitor and respond to Google Business Profile reviews.
+Cedric helps businesses monitor and respond to reviews across Google, Yelp, TripAdvisor, and Trustpilot.
 We collect only what we need to run the service, and you stay in control of your access.

 What we collect

-Account details, connected locations, review data you authorise via Google, and your Cedric settings.
+Account details, connected locations, review data you authorise via OAuth, and your Cedric settings.

 What we don't do

 We don't sell personal information.
-We don't store your Google password (OAuth only).
+We don't store your platform passwords (OAuth only).
+We don't use your data to train AI models.

 Your control